ChemAxon/jklustor-web-example/src/vagrant/compile-using-fresh-vm.md

 Compilation using fresh virtual machine
 =======================================

-It is recommended to testing the build configuration and dependency resolution logic on a fresh machine to provide reproducibility.
+It is recommended to test the build configuration and dependency resolution logic on a fresh machine to provide reproducibility.
 This [Vagrant](https://www.vagrantup.com/) file provides such an isolated and reproducible environment.

 Install Vagrant
 ---------------